OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/8_MAIN_Preprints_postprints_and_VORs.md

 [INSERT INFOGRAPHIC FROM HERE https://figshare.com/collections/How_to_make_your_work_100_Open_Access_for_free_and_legally_multi-lingual_/3943972]

-A recent analysis of preprints from biorXiv by [Abdill and Blekhman](https://github.com/OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/blob/master/Reading%20Material_Open%20Access%20to%20Research%20Papers/Abdill%20and%20Blekhman%2C%202019.pdf) demonstrated that, as of 2017, around two-thirds of preprints shared there ultimately end up in peer reviewed jorunals.
+A recent analysis of preprints from biorXiv by [Abdill and Blekhman](https://github.com/OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/blob/master/Reading%20Material_Open%20Access%20to%20Research%20Papers/Abdill%20and%20Blekhman%2C%202019.pdf) demonstrated that, as of 2017, around two-thirds of preprints shared there ultimately end up in peer reviewed journals.
 Furthermore, articles shared as preprints tended to end up in 'higher impact' journals and receive more downloads.

 ### Examples of preprint servers/platforms